smadapoosi/IKCTML/README.md

 The results published in our manuscript from start to finish, including dataset processing, integration, and machine learning, were replicated using the jupyter notebook found here: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/1aOBCpdN2jiRb7popJZWrejFQ1gknv415/view?usp=sharing).
 This jupyter notebook can be cleared and re-ran to replicate all of the steps of the analysis.

 An RData file, "Sid_Replication_032923.RData" with all of the R objects produced after one run of the script for evidence of reproducibility is available upon request.
-This dataset can be loaded into the "Sid_Replication_05_18_23.ipynb" jupyter notebook found in IKCTML/Figures/Figures.md to re-generate the figures in our manuscript.
+This dataset can be loaded into the "Sid_Replication_05_18_23.ipynb" jupyter notebook found in IKCTML/Figures/Figures.md to re-generate the figures in our manuscript for further reproducibility.

 ## Running XGBoost to Annotate Your Own Data